- Chart

 Average Trading Volume

-The Invesco QQQ ETF boasts exceptionally high average trading volume, making it one of the most liquid ETFs in the market.
+The Invesco QQQ ETF exhibits exceptionally high average trading volume, making it very liquid and easy to buy and sell throughout the trading day.

 Bid-Ask Spread